-2. Once this button is selected the computer will advance to the screen below.
-Here you will have a choice to make: SoftThinks ADISA Certified Single-Pass Basic 0 wipe, or the 3-Pass U.S. Standard, DoD 5220.22-M wipe.
-You will also have the choice to do the wiping with or without hardware testing of the computer or Array that the Hard Drives are in.
+2. In the next screen below, you will be asked to choose the wipe algorithm: SoftThinks ADISA Certified Single-Pass Basic 0 wipe, or the 3-Pass U.S. Standard, DoD 5220.22-M wipe.
+You will also have the choice to do the wiping with or without hardware testing of the computer or Array that the Hard Drives are in: